svlada/springboot-security-jwt/etc/blog.md

 ### <a name="ajax-authentication" id="ajax-authentication">Ajax authentication</a>

-Spring Security has a number of authentication filter implementations.
-Some of these filters are enabled by default.
-However support for Ajax authentication is not available out of the box.
+Spring Security framework provides support for various authentication strategies.
+Ajax authentication is not available out of the box.
 In the first part of this tutorial we'll implement Ajax authentication by following standard patterns found in Spring Security framework.

 When we talk about Ajax authentication we usually refer to process where user is supplying credentials through JSON payload sent as a part of XMLHttpRequest.